Family Travel: Strategies for Stress-Free Trips with Kids

 Real Talk: What We’ve Learned Traveling with Kids

-At Pleasant Point HomeStays International, we’ve had the joy of hosting families from around the world.
-Here are a few lessons we’ve picked up along the way:
+At Pleasant Point HomeStays International, we’ve hosted families from around the world.
+Here are a few lessons we’ve learned along the way:

-Kids are resilient, curious, and more adaptable than we give them credit for
+Kids are resilient and more adaptable than we give them credit for.

 Ready to Travel Like a Pro?